wordswords/dotfiles/README.md

 My setup with custom settings for bash, zsh and vim, with some extra `~/bin` helper scripts for good measure.
 Tested on Ubuntu 22.04 and the latest Lubuntu.
-I test this on my two main Linux computers, and my work Linux laptop.
+I test this mainly on my ThinkStation box running the latest Ubuntu LTS, and on my W11 box running Ubuntu under WSL2.
+I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that anymore.

 ## Demo Video